January 31st, 2025

 First, your surgeon will extract the donated fat cells from an area of excess.
 Next, he will remove the unwanted blood serum and local anesthesia in the fat through centrifugation to prepare it for transplantation.

 Finally, the fat cells will be injected into strategically chosen areas to help you restore lost volume and even out your facial features.
-This helps you diminish the appearance of wrinkles, as well as hollows around your cheeks, eyes, and lips.
+This helps you diminish the appearance of wrinkles and hollows around your cheeks, eyes, and lips.
 It can also add more of a contour to your jawline.

 Thinning Hair and a Receding Hairline